-- Solid-colored undershirts can be worn under uniform shirts
+- Optional: solid-colored undershirts under uniform shirts

-- Any sweatshirts or sweaters worn in the building must have HLA logo
+- Any sweatshirts or sweaters worn in the building must have HLA logo.

-- All clothing should be clean and free of holes
+- All clothing should be clean and free of holes.

-- Tennis shoes with rubber soles only.
+- Tennis shoes with rubber soles only

-- No dress shoes, slip-ons, boots or sandals.
+- No dress shoes, slip-ons, boots or sandals

 - Scholars are encouraged to wear snow boots to/from school during the winter, but must change into tennis shoes in the building.